Author Wil Roach is on a literary highway these days.

 The memoir is available on Amazon Books as well as here: https://ssoa.com.au/black-gay-underage/ and local bookstores.
 Just in time for Mardi Gras.

-Then on Tuesday night, an anthology to which he’s a contributor was launched at Better Read Than Dead bookshop in Newtown.
+Then an anthology to which he’s a contributor was launched at Better Read Than Dead bookshop in Newtown.

 The book, Living and Loving in Diversity, edited by Maria Palotta-Chiarolli, has been published through the Australian LGBTIQ Multicultural Council (AGMC).

-There will author signings for purchases of the book at Oxtravaganza on Saturday 23 February at The Bookshop, 207 Oxford St Darlinghurst.
+There were author signings for purchases of the book at Oxtravaganza on Saturday 23 February at The Bookshop, 207 Oxford St Darlinghurst.

 Among the guests with Wil Roach were Anton Enus, Paul Capsis, and Franco Di Chiera whose writings are featured in the anthology.